mdesilva/AmazonFlexUnlimited/README.md

 ```
 5. Optionally, setup SMS notifications of Amazon Flex job acceptances by filling out the `twilio` parameters in  **config.json**.
 6. Run `python app.py`.
 Alternatively, try `python3 app.py`.

+## Troubleshooting ##

+- Unable to authenticate to Amazon Flex.
+Please try completing the two step verification challenge at (url)

+Click on the url and complete the two step verification challenge.
+After you get to a page that says:

+Looking for Something?
+We're sorry.
+The Web address you entered is not a functioning page on our site

+You have successfully completed the two step verification challenge.
+Go back to your terminal and re-run the program.